Railo: Philosophy

 A primary aim of Railo was to provide the functionality of ColdFusion using less resources and giving better performance, and the Railo Technologies team continue to "treat slowness as a bug" as a core development philosophy.
 Many performance tests have shown Railo to perform faster than other CFML engines.

 In addition to this, Railo attempts to resolve many inconsistencies found in traditional CFML.
 These are either forced changes in behaviour, or configurable options in the Railo Administrator.

-The Railo Technologies team have always been open to feedback and active at CFML community events, and are keen to remind people that Railo is a community project.

-Railo Technologies also creates strong technology partnerships with CFML software companies, including Blue River Interactive Group (developers of Mura CMS), CONTENS Software GmbH (developers of CONTENS CMS), and Intergral GmbH (developers of FusionReactor and FusionDebug), to help ensure their software works well with Railo.
-In addition, Railo Technologies offer formal "Partner Programs" for Solutions (development), Hosting, and Training.

 Usage

-The Railo Application Server currently averages 7,000 downloads (and growing) per month.

 Railo is used by a number of companies, notably including: